 Regardless of the type of park you visit, beware of children and other canines that may be around.
 Also, be sure to take plenty of water with you, especially to help keep your dog cool in the summer.

 10. Visit New Places

-- a nearby town you've never been to
+A nearby town you've never been to

-- a different neighborhood in your area
+A different neighborhood in your town

 I was fortunate in that I was able to make it work with my new pet, but my story could have ended very differently.
 Do your research, talk to your vet and other dog professionals, and gather as much information as you can before you make this important decision.

 If you are struggling with caring for a high-energy dog because of your job and family obligations, please try hard to find a loving home for your pet.
 And know there is no shame in acknowledging your limitations—on the contrary, it often takes great courage to do so.
 Find a rescue organization in your area that will take your dog or help you find a suitable home.

 I hope these tips are helpful to you.
 Our pets rely on us to care for them.
 Let's give them our best!

 - Why Do Dogs Smell Other Dogs' Urine? - Wag!

 - How Dogs Use Smell to Perceive the World - VCA Animal Hospital

 - 27 Dog Tricks You Can Teach Your Pup (With Videos)